sanderland/katrain/THEMES.md

 ### Jeff sounds

 * This theme makes Jeff comment `Ahhh?` and `What?!` when you make mistakes.
-* Sounds provided by Mikgo.
+* Sounds provided by Mikkgo.

 [Download](https://github.com/sanderland/katrain/blob/master/themes/jeff-sounds.zip)